Copyright © 2026

 "Then the Lord God took the man and put him in the garden of Eden to tend and keep it."
 Genesis 2:15

-The Number One life lesson I've learned in my 25 years here can be summed up in the above verse.
-All things, birds, the water and it's creatures therein, plus trees and bushes do and need to work together for the good, of all creatures along a river, including human beings.
-But that's a topic for another page.
+The Number One life lesson here can be summed up in the above verse.
+All things, birds, the water and it's creatures therein, plus trees and bushes seem to work together for the good of all creatures along a river, including human beings.
+(A topic for another page, although there is a story, "We Went Down to the River to...
+Sing" with photos relating to it below.)

-Until observing the full truth of the Scripture above being played out here, part of it was an easy-to-memorize phrase I'd glibly recite to myself or someone else when feeling impatient or disappointed.
-But in it's totality it's a very accurate verse describing how perfectly created environments to work together keeping all creatures thriving bountifully within.
-Below is a prime example of how both a predator and prey live successfully here- thanks to the additions of God's creation of various trees and bushes which help sustain both along the river's shore.
+Until observing the full truth of Romans 8:28 being played out here, all I'd ever memorized was part of it to glibly recite to myself or someone else when feeling impatient or disappointed.
+But the verse's totality is very accurate in describing how perfectly God created environments to work together keeping all creatures within thriving bountifully.
+Below is a prime example of how both predator and prey live successfully here- thanks to the additions of God's creation of various trees and bushes which help sustain both along the river's shore.

-Case in point: the synergistic relationship between teeny tiny Wood Duck ducklings and what is often considered an invasive problem, a clump of Buckthorn bushes in one corner of the yard.
-While they may be a problem, our controlled clump with its branches arching out and over the shallow water our shoreline provide an ideal covering for a few families of mommas and new ducklings.
-Their dense branches offer protection for the wee ones both visually and physically.
+Case in point: the synergistic relationship between teeny tiny Wood Duck ducklings and what is often considered an invasive problem, a clump of supposedly Buckthorn bushes in one corner of the yard (although others have called it Wild Cherry).
+While they may be a problem, our clump with its branches arching out and over the shallow water of the shoreline provides an ideal covering for mommas and new ducklings of various breeds.
+The clump's dense branches offer protection in two ways, visually and physically.
 Perhaps there are other over-hanging shoreline bushes that would work just as well, but when we moved in, this nice clump was here and it hasn't grown any faster or more aggressively than anything else.
 Why is protection from above or initially staying in shallow water so essential?
 Read on.

 When a Wood Ducks begin to hatch, the mother Wood Duck goes down to the river below in most instances, or land below if up in a tree near the water, and makes an unmistakable call up to the ducklings.
 One at a time, they climb out of the nest and up to the exit hole then... jump!
 They're so lightweight they float down looking like feathers with two feet sticking out.
 The mother stays there calling up to the nest until all her ducklings join her below.
 Once the duckling is in water you can really see how very tiny they are.
 And vulnerable.